 WATCH: Stunning Video of Mid-Air Encounter Between Russian Fighter Jet and US Drone Released By Pentagon

-The US Military has released video footage that purports to show the mid-air encounter between a Russian fighter jet and the US Drone, which occurred over the Black Sea earlier in the week.
+The U.S. Military has released video footage that purports to show the mid-air encounter between a Russian fighter jet and the American Drone, which occurred over the Black Sea earlier in the week.

 On Tuesday, the U.S. military announced that a Russian Su-27 fighter jet had collided with an American military drone over the Black Sea, making the drone “unflyable.”
 The White House called the Russian plane’s intercept of the unmanned aircraft “reckless.”